At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with Prometheus, Grafana, and any relevant SRE practices.
 Use specific examples that demonstrate your skills in observability and monitoring.

 Craft a Strong Cover Letter: In your cover letter, express your enthusiasm for the role and the company.
-Mention how your background aligns with the responsibilities listed, particularly your experience with metrics collection and alerting tools.
+Mention how your background aligns with the responsibilities listed, particularly your experience with cloud environments and CI/CD tools.

 How to prepare for a job interview at Robert Walters